-You’ll then want to trace that onto your paper and/or EasyLiner of choice.
+Now trace that template onto your paper and/or EasyLiner of choice.
 Cut them out and roll the surface into a cone shape.

-Once you’ve rolled each of them into the shapes of the cones, use a fast drying glue or a dot of hot glue to hold them in place and tie a ribbon around it and knot.
+Once you’ve rolled each of them into the shapes of the cone, use a fast drying glue or a dot of hot glue to hold them in place and tie a ribbon around it and knot.
 Line with decorative tissue paper if you’d like — and your done!